juliogomez/netdevops/README.md

 ./setup.sh
 ```

-`setup.sh` will start and configure a GitLab instance inside a Docker container running in your _devbox_.
+`setup.sh` will start and configure your Version Control Server, a GitLab instance inside a Docker container running in your _devbox_.

 The process will take like 5 minutes, so check this out in the meanwhile.